Connor Zary: Junior

 Following three standout seasons with the Kamloops Blazers of the Western Hockey League, Zary was widely seen as a top prospect newly eligible for the 2020 NHL Entry Draft.
 The NHL Central Scouting Bureau rated Zary as the 15th-best North American skater eligible for selection in 2020.

-At the draft, which was rescheduled to October 6, 2020 from its usual date in late June, Zary was selected by the Calgary Flames with the 24th overall pick.
-On December 31, 2020, Zary was signed by the Flames to a three-year, entry-level contract.
+At the draft, which was rescheduled to October 6, 2020, from its usual date in late June, Zary was selected by the Calgary Flames with the 24th overall pick.
+On December 31, Zary was signed by the Flames to a three-year, entry-level contract.

+Calgary Flames

+On November 1, 2023, Zary made his NHL debut with the Flames, scoring his first career NHL goal in a 4–3 loss to the Dallas Stars.